pbanos/botanic/README.md

   - `default`: the default one
   - `minimum-information-gain`: this strategy imposes a minimum value for the information gain obtained from the subbranching.
 This value can be specified appending :VALUE to the strategy, for example: `--prune minimum-information-gain:0.05`
   - `none`: this strategy disables pruning
+- `--queue-backend` allows configuring the command to use a redis DB as backend.
+The value for this option must be a valid `redis://` URI to a key in a redis DB.
+The key will actually be used only as prefix for queue keys on the DB.
+For example, the value `redis://:mypasswd@redis.example.net:6379/1/my-queue` would configure the use of the `1` redis DB on `redis.example.net:6379`, authenticated by the password `mypasswd` and using `my-queue` as key prefix.
+If this option is not specified, an in-memory implementation is used instead.

 If the input or training dataset is in a CSV file, the following optional flags are available:
 - `--cpu-intensive` selects a dataset implementation that will keep in memory a single copy of the dataset's samples, at the cost of a longer time of processing.